Ringo Starr celebrates birthday, talks McCartney reunion on new album

 All four Beatles have been inducted into the Rock and Roll Hall of Fame both as part of the band and as solo artists.

-(Reporting by Rollo Ross for Reuters TV; Editing by Piya Sinha-Roy and Bill Trott)
+Reporting by Rollo Ross for Reuters TV; Editing by Piya Sinha-Roy and Bill Trott